The IKE crypto profile is used to set up the

 Specify the duration for which the key is valid and the

-specify the period (in seconds, minutes, hours, or days) for which
+specify the period (in seconds, minutes, hours, or days) for which the

-A lifetime is the period between each renegotiation.
+is the period between each renegotiation.

 IKEv2 Authentication Multiple

-to determine the authentication count.
-The
+to determine the authentication

-default value of 0 disables the re-authentication feature.
+count.
+The default value of 0 disables the re-authentication feature.

-Save your IKE Crypto profile.
+Commit your IKE Crypto profile.

 Attach the IKE Crypto profile to the IKE Gateway configuration.